Azure/ADX-in-a-Day-Lab2/README.md

 ---

-### Challenge 7, Task 4: Nulls are important in timeseries analysis (Compare summarize and make-series) :white_check_mark:
+### Challenge 7, Task 4: Nulls are important in timeseries analysis (Compare summarize and make-series)

 In this task, calculate the average size of data ingested per 30 min by the node 'Engine000000000378'.
 Use Component as 'INGESTOR_EXECUTER'.
 File size is available in the 'Properties' column.
 Render it as a timechart.